Interim Continuity of Operations Plan (COOP) OVERVIEW

 As previously stated, CCRI is in the planning with CISCO for an IP communication system that as well as the state 800mhz radio allows interagency operability to State and local public safety agencies, as will the IP communications system.

-CCRI also has the use of Verizon cellular telephones, 4 of which are assigned to individual campuses of the College Police Department and a number of cellular phones are distributed among all executive level administrative personnel and at least one physical plant manager at each campus.
-These cellular phones may be utilized by Administration, Physical Plant and or College Police Officers in lieu of portable radios.
+CCRI also has the use of Verizon cellular telephones, 4 of which are assigned to individual campuses of the Campus Police Department and a number of cellular phones are distributed among all executive level administrative personnel and at least one physical plant manager at each campus.
+These cellular phones may be utilized by Administration, Physical Plant and or Campus Police Officers in lieu of portable radios.
 These would be available for deployment to facilities and personnel as needed.

 All Campuses have generator backup.
 Major functions that are lost when a facility goes to generator power vary.
 As a general rule, some of the lost capabilities include: